 Sign up for notices from the California Energy Commission on the Prop 39 implementation process here.

-Rosa Parks Elementary in Berkeley will be the site of a remarkable new roof top solar system.
-Using a "ballasted" racking system provided by SunPower Corp., the solar array requires NO penetrations to secure the array to the roof.
-This system is the first to be approved by the Division of the State Architect and will further reduce the cost of solar arrays installed on California's public schools.
+Rosa Parks Elementary in Berkeley is the location of the first "ballasted" PV system in California approved by the Division of the State Architect.
+Installed by SunPower Corp. the PV system requires NO penetrations to secure the array to the roof.
+That means no roof leaks, easier removal, and further reduces the cost of solar arrays installed on California's public schools.

 The project - managed by us - was made possible, in part, by a $200,000 grant from PG&E.

 KyotoUSA and the National Renewable Energy Laboratory are pleased to announce the release of the Solar Master Plans developed for Berkeley, Oakland and West Contra Costa Unified School Districts.

 Superintendents, Facilities Directors, Parents, School Board members, and elected officials have all commented on the services that we have provided to school districts.

 Make a tax deductible donation to HELiOS Project and help a public school go solar!